Formal Definitions of Conservative Probability Distribution Functions (PDFs): Applications of Conservative Definitions

 \section{Applications of Conservative Definitions}

 In this section, we demonstrate the utility of having formal definitions of conservativeness.
+In particular, we analyze two fusion rules that have seen significant interest in the research literature lately (e.g.~\cite{li2019second,campbell2016distributed,Julier,ahmed2012fast,hurley2002information,bishop2014information,da2021recent}): the log-linear (also called Chernoff or geometric average) fusion and linear (also called arithmetic average) fusion.
+While both of these techniques have been proven to be conservative in the Gaussian case, there is also interest in extending these techniques to the non-Gaussian case where there has not previously been any formal proof of their conservativeness.
+Using the definition of weakly conservative introduced earlier, we are able to prove the conservativeness of these commonly used data fusion techniques for non-Gaussian PDFs that have infinite support on $\mathbb{R}^m$.

+Further demonstration of the utility of the weakly conservative definition is given by proving that a generalization of the linear and log-linear averaging techiques -- power mean fusion -- can also be shown to be conservative.
+Finally, we also prove that Bayesian fusion of conservative PDFs also yields conservative PDFs.

+This section is organized as follows.
 In the first sub-section, we introduce two properties of weakly conservative that can be used to prove conservativeness.
-In the second sub-section, we prove that several previously introduced fusion rules generate conservative PDFs.
+In the second sub-section, we prove that the linear, log-linear, and power mean fusion rules generate conservative PDFs.
 The third sub-section proves that when using a Bayesian update to combine two PDFs, if one of the input PDFs is the output of a (previously discussed) conservative fusion rule, then the output is also a conservative approximation.
-Note that proving both of these properties have not been possible previously (especially for non-Gaussian distributions) and represent novel contributions of this paper in their own right.
+Note that proving these properties has not been performed previously for non-Gaussian distributions and represent novel contributions of this paper in their own right.